carbon-design-system/carbon-preprocess-svelte/CONTRIBUTING.md

 git merge upstream/main
 ```

 Push your branch and open a PR comparing your feature branch to `origin/main`.
 Keep PRs focused.
-Include regenerated artifacts your change needs: the component index, fixture baselines, and e2e snapshots.
+Include regenerated artifacts your change needs: fixture baselines and e2e snapshots.
 Those diffs are part of the review.

 ## Maintainer guide